Queen's York Rangers (1st American Regiment)

-The Queen's York Rangers (1st American Regiment) (RCAC) is a Canadian Army Primary Reserve Royal Canadian Armoured Corps regiment based in Toronto and Aurora.
-The regiment is part of 4th Canadian Division's 32 Canadian Brigade Group.
+The Queen's York Rangers (1st American Regiment) (RCAC) is a Canadian Army Primary Reserve regiment of the Royal Canadian Armoured Corps.
+Based in Toronto and Aurora, Ontario, the regiment is part of 4th Canadian Division's 32 Canadian Brigade Group.
 The regiment consists of one cavalry squadron (D Squadron), as well as the Headquarters and Training Squadron.
 The regimental family also includes The Queen's York Rangers Band (volunteer), along with two Royal Canadian Army Cadet corps and a Royal Canadian Air Cadet squadron.
 The unit mottos are pristinae virtutis memor – 'remembering their glories in former days' – and celer et audax – 'swift and bold'.
 Among its own members and those of other regiments, the unit is referred to as the Rangers.
 The name is abbreviated as QY Rang, and sometimes pronounced /ˈkwaɪræŋ/ KWY-rang.

 Lineage

 Pre-Confederation

-The Queen's York Rangers (1st American Regiment) (RCAC) trace their direct origins to Robert Rogers and his Rangers in 1756 during the French and Indian Wars.
-Disbanded after seven years of hard service, Rogers reformed the Rangers in 1775 and they soon were carried on the British Army list as The Queen's Rangers, First American Regiment.
+The regiment traces its direct origins to Robert Rogers and his Rangers in 1756 during the French and Indian Wars.
+Disbanded after seven years of hard service, Rogers re-formed the Rangers in 1775, and they soon were carried on the British Army list as The Queen's Rangers, First American Regiment.
 The Rangers were particularly distinguished under John Graves Simcoe in 1777 at the Battle of Brandywine and were shipped to New Brunswick at the end of the war in 1783.
-When Simcoe was appointed as the first Lieutenant Governor of Upper Canada, he made a stop in New Brunswick and raised the Queen's Rangers again and brought them with him in 1793 to Upper Canada.
+When Simcoe was appointed as the first lieutenant governor of Upper Canada, he made a stop in New Brunswick, raised the Queen's Rangers again, and brought them with him in 1793 to Upper Canada.
 The Rangers were stood down again in 1802 and became the York Militia.
-They became active again during the War of 1812 and again during the Upper Canada Rebellion in 1837-38.
+They became active again during the War of 1812 and again during the Upper Canada Rebellion in 1837–1838.